sg8ma/sg8ma/readme.md

 # About me

 - Name: Daichi Sugiyama
-- Occupation: Web and Game developper
+- Occupation: Web and Game developer